 Which of your 1-day trips are best for families with kids under 10?

-The Spokane River half-day trip and the Clark Fork River in western Montana are both great trips for families with younger children.
+The Clark Fork River in western Montana is a great trips for families with younger children.

 What are the minimum age limits on your 1-day trips?

 We have recommended minimum ages for our trips, but other factors matter too.
 Is your 12 year old small or large for her or his age?
 Are they are a strong swimmer?
 Have they been rafting before?
 In general, here are our guidelines: